Saint Spiridon Orthodox Cathedral

 Saint Spiridon Orthodox Cathedral is a cathedral of the Orthodox Church of America in the Cascade neighborhood of Seattle, Washington, United States.

 Founded in 1895, the cathedral's multi-ethnic congregation has its roots in an Orthodox mission to Alaska in the 18th Century.
-The present church dates from 1941.
+The present church dates from 1941, designed by Ivan Palmaw in 1931.
 The church's patron saint is Saint Spyridon.